-When you apply to join as a Student Member, you will need to provide us with the names of two referees, one of whom can be a friend, neighbour or colleague.
-Your second referee needs to be a Member of our organisation and this could be your tutor.
+When you apply to join as a student member, you will need to provide us with the names of two referees, one of whom can be a friend, neighbour or colleague.
+Your second referee needs to be a member of our organisation and this could be your tutor.

-Throughout your Student period, you are required to have contact with a Healer Member who will act as your Mentor.
-Healing Trust Central Office can put you in touch with Healers in your region who could help you.
-Some tutors also act as Mentors.
-You will meet your Mentor either in their own home or sometimes as part of a Healing Development Group or at a Healing Centre, where they'll be available to answer your questions and discuss your progress.
+Throughout your student period, you are required to have contact with a Healer member who will act as your mentor.
+Your Regional Student Liaison Officer can put you in touch with Healers in your Region who could help you.
+Some tutors also act as mentors.
+You will meet your mentor either in their own home, or yours, or sometimes as part of a Healing Development Group or at a Healing Centre, where they'll be available to answer your questions and discuss your progress.